Dinukaawsh/my-portifolio/README.md

 - Add custom roles when "Other" is selected
 - View all feedback with user profiles
 - See provider information (Google/GitHub)

 ### Comment System

+The portfolio includes a fully functional comment system where visitors can:

+- Leave comments on your contact page (no authentication required)
+- See real-time updates of all comments
+- Engage with your portfolio content
+- View comment timestamps and user information

+### Discord Notifications

+Get instant notifications when:

+- Someone visits your portfolio
+- New users register via Google/GitHub
+- New feedback is submitted
+- New comments are posted
+- Track visitor analytics and engagement

+### Firebase Integration

+- **Firestore Database**: Stores all comments, feedback, and user data
+- **Real-time Updates**: Instant synchronization across devices
+- **Scalable Backend**: Handles traffic and data efficiently
+- **Security Rules**: Proper access control for data

+### Theme System

+- **5 Beautiful Themes**: Dark, Light, Water, Sunset, Forest
+- **Theme-aware Components**: All UI elements adapt to selected theme
+- **Smooth Transitions**: Seamless theme switching
+- **Persistent Settings**: Theme choice saved across sessions

+---

+⭐ **Star this repository if you found it helpful!**

+### Comment System